minetake01/socket-pktinfo/README.md

 Small library to allow cross-platform handling of IP_PKTINFO and IPV6_PKTINFO with socket2 crate.
 Primary use case for this crate is to determine if a UDP packet was sent to a unicast, broadcast or multicast IP address.
 Compatible with Windows, Linux and macOS.

+> [!IMPORTANT]
+> This fork adds asynchronous Tokio support and is implemented entirely by AI without active human review.
+Use at your own risk.

 ## Features

 - **Synchronous API**: `PktInfoUdpSocket` for blocking I/O operations